kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying_Answers.md

 -- CORRECT: Using alias in ORDER BY (processed after SELECT) SELECT
     FirstName + ' ' + LastName AS FullName,
-    Salary * 12 AS AnnualSalary
+    BaseSalary * 12 AS AnnualSalary
 FROM Employees
 ORDER BY FullName, AnnualSalary;